koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 How to do is a job for a compiler, not for you.

 TODO: it's not clear
-It also create an abstraction layer that is declarative.
+It also creates an abstraction layer that is declarative.
 It hides an underlying layer how to do it so a compiler can optimize the underlying layer.
 In addition to that, you can define primitives in the declarative layer as domain logic.
 So it makes possible to provide a high level abstraction.